Silas Laurence Loomis: Biography

-From 1862 to 1863, he was a surgeon on General George B. McClellan's staff.
+From 1862 to 1863, during the American Civil War, Loomis was a surgeon on Major General George B. McClellan's staff.
 Later, Loomis invented a process for producing a textile fabric from palmetto, a method for utilizing ores of chromium, and various improvements in instruments of precision, among other inventions.

-He died in Fernandina Beach, Florida on June 22, 1896.
+Loomis died in Fernandina Beach, Florida on June 22, 1896.